hashicorp/terraform-provider-google/website/docs/r/compute_region_network_endpoint_group.html.markdown

 * `network_endpoint_type` -
   (Optional)
   Type of network endpoints in this network endpoint group.
+Defaults to SERVERLESS.
-Defaults to SERVERLESS Default value is `SERVERLESS`.
+  Default value is `SERVERLESS`.
-  Possible values are: `SERVERLESS`, `PRIVATE_SERVICE_CONNECT`.
+  Possible values are: `SERVERLESS`, `PRIVATE_SERVICE_CONNECT`, `INTERNET_IP_PORT`, `INTERNET_FQDN_PORT`.

 * `psc_target_service` -
   (Optional)
+  This field is only used for PSC and INTERNET NEGs.
   The target service url used to set up private service connection to a Google API or a PSC Producer Service Attachment.

 * `network` -
   (Optional)
-  This field is only used for PSC.
+  This field is only used for PSC and INTERNET NEGs.
   The URL of the network to which all network endpoints in the NEG belong.
 Uses "default" project network if unspecified.

 * `subnetwork` -
   (Optional)
-  This field is only used for PSC.
+  This field is only used for PSC NEGs.
   Optional URL of the subnetwork to which all network endpoints in the NEG belong.

 * `cloud_run` -
   (Optional)
-  Only valid when networkEndpointType is "SERVERLESS".
+  This field is only used for SERVERLESS NEGs.
   Only one of cloud_run, app_engine, cloud_function or serverless_deployment may be set.
   Structure is [documented below](#nested_cloud_run).

 * `app_engine` -
   (Optional)
-  Only valid when networkEndpointType is "SERVERLESS".
+  This field is only used for SERVERLESS NEGs.
   Only one of cloud_run, app_engine, cloud_function or serverless_deployment may be set.
   Structure is [documented below](#nested_app_engine).

 * `cloud_function` -
   (Optional)
-  Only valid when networkEndpointType is "SERVERLESS".
+  This field is only used for SERVERLESS NEGs.
   Only one of cloud_run, app_engine, cloud_function or serverless_deployment may be set.
   Structure is [documented below](#nested_cloud_function).

 * `serverless_deployment` -
   (Optional, [Beta](https://terraform.io/docs/providers/google/guides/provider_versions.html))
-  Only valid when networkEndpointType is "SERVERLESS".
+  This field is only used for SERVERLESS NEGs.
   Only one of cloudRun, appEngine, cloudFunction or serverlessDeployment may be set.
   Structure is [documented below](#nested_serverless_deployment).